 Directions: Alight at On Nut station and take a taxi

 Your Bangkok essentials

-Before your trip to Bangkok, here are some essential items you’ll need:
+Before your trip to Bangkok, here are other essential items you’ll need from Klook:

 or DMK Airport pick-up!
 Easy and convenient!